rydmike/issue_m3_multi_report/lib/08_dropdown_menu_selected_item.md

 With a mouse you can move the `hovered` state around, and click selects it.
 Typically, I would expect a similar pattern for keyboard based focus navigation, up/down moves focus around, selected stays wherever it is.
 Then enter/space selects focused item, not so that focus automatically also selects focused item.

-Now when you keyboard navigate the menu with focus traversal, and want to cancel your choice by exiting the menu (there is by the way no ESC key binding to do so), there is no way to do this so that menu selection would also reverts to its original state.

-You can click outside the menu, but that does not cancel your focus/select action as expected, the item you focused becomes the new selected menu choice also when you cancel the menu.
+Now when you keyboard navigate the menu with focus traversal, and want to cancel your choice by exiting the menu (there is by the way no ESC key binding to do so), there is no way to do this so that menu selection would also revert to its original state.
+You can click outside the menu, but that does not cancel your focus/select action as expected.
+The item you focused becomes the new selected menu choice, also when you cancel the menu.
 It does not revert to what it had when you opened it.
 Using separate `selected` choice and state, could enable this kind of expected menu usage pattern.

 #### M3 guidance?